Kangaroo care: Technique

 Kangaroo care is different from the practice of babywearing.
-In kangaroo care, the adult and the baby are skin-to-skin and chest-to-chest, securing the position of the baby with a stretchy wrap, and it is practiced to provide developmental care to premature babies for 6 months and full-term newborns for 3 months.
-In babywearing the adult and the child are fully clothed, the child may be in the front or back of the adult, can be done with many different types of carriers and slings, and is commonly practiced with infants and toddlers.
+In kangaroo care, the adult and the baby are skin-to-skin and chest-to-chest, securing the position of the baby with a stretchy wrap, and it is practiced to provide developmental care to premature babies for six months and full-term newborns for three months.
+In babywearing, the adult and the child are fully clothed, the child may be in the front or back of the adult, it can be done with many different types of carriers and slings, and it is commonly practiced with infants and toddlers.

 Rationale

-In primates, early skin-to-skin contact is part of a universal reproductive behaviour, and early separation is used as a research modality to test the harmful effects on early development.
-Research suggests that for all mammals, the maternal environment (or place of care) is the primary requirement for regulation of all physiological needs (homeostasis), maternal absence leads to dysregulation and adaptation to adversity.
+In primates, early SSC is part of a universal reproductive behavior, and early separation is used as a research modality to test the harmful effects on early development.
+Research suggests that, for all mammals, the maternal environment (or place of care) is the primary requirement for regulation of all physiological needs (homeostasis), maternal absence leads to dysregulation and adaptation to adversity.

-In mainstream clinical medicine, Kangaroo Mother Care is used as an adjunct to advanced technology that requires maternal infant separation.
-However, skin-to-skin contact may have a better scientific rationale than the incubator.
-All other supportive technology can be provided as part of care to extremely low birth weight babies during skin-to-skin contact, and appears to produce a better effect.
+In mainstream clinical medicine, KMC is used as an adjunct to advanced technology that requires maternal infant separation.
+However, SSC may have a better scientific rationale than the incubator.
+All other supportive technology can be provided as part of care to extremely LBW babies during SSC and appears to produce a better effect.

-Based on the scientific rationale, it has been suggested that skin-to-skin contact should be initiated immediately, to avoid the harmful effects of separation (Bergman Curationis).
-In terms of classification and proper defining for research purposes, the following aspects that categorise and define skin-to-skin contact have been proposed:
+Based on the scientific rationale, it has been suggested that SSC should be initiated immediately, to avoid the harmful effects of separation (Bergman Curationis).
+In terms of classification and proper defining for research purposes, the following aspects that categorize and define SSC have been proposed: